isc-projects/kea/doc/sphinx/arm/install.rst

 Build Requirements
 ==================

-In addition to the run-time requirements (listed in :ref:`required-software`), building Kea from source code requires various development include headers and program development tools.
+In addition to the runtime requirements (listed in :ref:`required-software`), building Kea from source code requires various development include headers and program development tools.

 .. note::

-   Some operating systems have split their distribution packages into a run-time and a development package.
+   Some operating systems have split their distribution packages into a runtime and a development package.
 The development package versions, which include header files and libraries, must be installed to build Kea from the source code.